neuroscout/neuroscout/docs/cli/usage.md

 # Usage

-This assumes that you are using the Docker Container.
+## Running neuroscout-cli

 Docker commands for _neuroscout-cli_ will always being with:

     docker run -it --rm

+Singularity commands for _neuroscout-cli_ will always being with:

+    singularity run --cleanenv

-Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH93`), you can run it in one line:
+Assuming you've already created an analysis on neuroscout.org, and have its analysis id (e.g.: `5xH93`), you can run it in one line using docker:

     docker run -it --rm neuroscout/neuroscout-cli run /out 5xH93

+or singularity:

+    singularity run --cleanenv neuroscout-cli-<version>.simg /out 5xH93

 Neuroscout will download the necessary images, analysis bundle, and fit your model.